Project 596

 The atomic bomb was a part of China's "Two Bombs, One Satellite" program.
 It had a yield of 22 kilotons, comparable to the Soviet Union's first nuclear bomb RDS-1 in 1949 and the American Fat Man bomb dropped on Nagasaki, Japan in 1945.
-With the test, China became the fifth nuclear power in the world and the first Asian nation to possess nuclear capability.
+With the test, China became the fifth nuclear power in the world.
 This was the first of 45 successful nuclear tests China conducted between 1964 and 1996, all of which occurred at the Lop Nur test site.

 Development

 Motivation

 The Chinese nuclear weapons program was initiated on 15 January 1955.
 The decision made by the Chinese leadership was prompted by confrontations with the United States in the 1950s, including the Korean War, the 1955 Taiwan Straits Crisis, nuclear blackmail, and eventually the Vietnam War as well.
 Mao Zedong explained his decision to a gathering of the Politburo of the Chinese Communist Party in 1956:

 "Now we're already stronger than we were in the past, and in the future we'll be even stronger than now.
 Not only are we going to have more airplanes and artillery, but also the atomic bomb.
 In today's world, if we don't want to be bullied, we have to have this thing."

-Mao was confident that nuclear weapon capabilities would allow China to assert its "national will" toward policy goals and deter threats to national security.